 There are strangers in my house.
 Noisily they move things about in my kitchen as if I am deaf and cannot hear them.
 I have abandoned my kitchen to Aishatu's dinner.
 In there the strangers are busy chopping okra into green octagons trailing slime, dicing beef into sharp cubes for the deep fryer.
 Aishatu, my sister-in-law, stands in the middle of my kitchen, supervising it all.
-She grabs a spatula from a maid frying plantains and wordlessly turns the brown-crisp wedges floating in boiling oil, so that the yellow, puffed-up top, like a fat man floating on a rubber tube, has the bottom taken from under him.
+She grabs a spatula from a maid frying plantains and wordlessly turns the brown-crisp wedges floating in boiling oil, so the yellow, puffed-up top, like a fat man floating on a rubber tube, has the bottom taken from under him.
 The maid, without Aishatu saying a word, knows she is being taught a lesson and pays avid, exaggerated attention.
 With a nod of the head, Aishatu commands her to bring over the white plastic strainer lined with paper towels.
 The plantains will go in there.

 Tonight is Aishatu's big dinner.
-Those that matter in business in Lagos will be there.
+Those who matter in business in Lagos will be there.
 The Central Bank governor in a white frock and maroon cap will sit at one end of the table.
 Aishatu at the other.
 I will be at the dinner, too.
 But only because I am married to Aishatu's brother.

 Danladi wooed me in his sister's house.
 Now we have a house of our own.
 But at will his sister overtakes my kitchen, overawes me in my own domain.
 Of course there are reasons.
 He owes her a lot: she paid for his education, she got him his first job, and her kitchen is broken—a freak fire.
 But no one asked me.
 No one put a hand on my arm and said, "I hope you don't mind."